shuxiangru/AC209A_Alzheimers/EDA and Data Preprocessing.md

 ## Histogram

 We plotted histograms for each predictor to look at the distribution of each category.
-We would like to know the relationship of each variable and the diagnosis.
+To better classify Alzheimer's Disease, we would like to know the relationship of each variable and the diagnosis.
 In addition, we would like to know how much data is missing in each category of diagnosis and find the best imputing method based on the result.

 Here are some noteworthy findings:
 - `CDRSB`: All the cognitive normal `CN` patients have a value close to 0.
 As the value increases, it is more likely that the patient has Alzheimer’s disease.
 Cognitive impairment and Alzheimer’s Disease `AD` patients can have different values for these two variables.
 That shows if the value is not 0, then the patient is experiencing some sort of dementia.
 This could be a very strong predictor.
 However, `CDRSB` is actively used to deduce DX and will erroneously inflate accuracy.
 We decided to delete this variable along with its slope.